-The Company, through its 70.5% owned subsidiary, Persistence Resources Group Ltd., has entered into a letter of intent ("LOI") dated March 24, 2024, with a Vendor ("Vendor") and Target Company to acquire 70% of the issued share capital (the "Possible Acquisition") of the target company incorporated in the PRC (the "Target Company").
+The Company, through its 70.5% owned subsidiary, Persistence Resources Group Ltd., ("Persistence") has entered into a letter of intent ("LOI") dated March 24, 2024, with a Vendor ("Vendor") and Target Company to acquire 70% of the issued share capital (the "Possible Acquisition") of the target company incorporated in the PRC (the "Target Company").

-The Company is currently conducting preliminary due diligence on the Target Company (the "Due Diligence").
+The Company is still completing its due diligence process on the Target Company (the "Due Diligence").
+The process has taken longer than anticipated due to the time required to complete a thorough legal, financial and technical due diligence by professional teams on the preferred potential target as it is the best interests of the Company.
 Within a month of obtaining the results of the Due Diligence, the Company will then initiate negotiations with the Vendor for entering into a formal agreement and agree on specific terms in relation to the Possible Acquisition based on the results of the Due Diligence work.